Smooth and creamy, this gorgeous banana ice-cream is enlivened with a swirl of blueberry puree. Easy to make and utterly delicious! Treat yourself!

-Anyway, apart from that excitement, what else has been going on here at FFF Towers?
-Well, having finished a tub of home-made chocolate ice-cream, we obviously didn’t want stocks of delicious frozen creamy treats to fall below a certain critical level, so it was imperative that we churned up a fresh batch of mouthwatering gelato as soon as possible.
+We recently finished a tub of home-made chocolate ice-cream, and obviously didn’t want stocks of delicious frozen creamy treats to fall below a certain critical level.
+It was therefore imperative that we churned up a fresh batch of mouthwatering gelato as soon as possible.

 But what flavour?
-Kipper and I were about to go away for a few days, so fruit stocks were low.
-There was a pile of kiwis but I’m slightly allergic to them, and frankly, I’m not putting all that effort into making yummy ice-cream that I can’t even eat.
+My daughter Kipper and I were about to go away for a few days, so fruit stocks were low.
+There was a pile of kiwis but I’m allergic to them.
+Frankly, I’m not putting all that effort into making yummy ice-cream that I can’t even eat!
 So instead, we used one of two spotty bananas, and some blueberries from the freezer.
-(For more about frozen blueberries, see here, here and here.)
+(For more ways to use frozen blueberries, see these blueberry and orange upside down cakes and this blueberry and sweet cheese lokshen kugel.)

 I’ve never attempted a ripple ice-cream before, and if I’m honest, I don’t think we really got it spot on.
 I let the ice-cream machine stir the blueberry goo through the ice-cream, but it mixed a bit too thoroughly.
 Next time, I think I will definitely ripple by hand.